Logotype for Automotive Properties Real Estate Investment Trust

 Outlook and guidance

-• Expecting full impact of 2025 acquisitions to be realized in 2026, supporting further AFFO per unit growth and continued expansion in Canada and the U.S.
+• Expecting full impact of 2025 acquisitions to be realized in 2026, with continued growth in AFFO per unit and further acquisitions in Canada and the U.S.

-• Acquisition pipeline remains active, with continued selectivity in both Canadian and U.S. markets.
+• Acquisition pipeline remains active, focusing on selective opportunities in healthy U.S. and Canadian markets.

 • Monitoring risks from inflation, interest rates, currency fluctuations, and trade restrictions, with ongoing assessment of impacts on business and property valuations.